sigmdel/xiao_esp32c6_sketches/README.md

 The Zigbee_On_Off_Light board will pair with a Zigbee2MQTT coordinator although it is not supported by the latter.
 It is possible to toggle the yellow LED on/off from the Zigbee2MQTT web interface.

+(**Jan.
+6 Update**) The two sketches were compiled with the latest `develop` branch of `pioarduino` in PlatformIO and the resultant firmwares were uploaded to two XIAOs on Jan.
+3. The On_Off_Light end device could not connect to the On_Off_Switch coordinator nor to the Zigbee2MQTT coordinator as before.
+There was no time to invesitagate this problem, but hopefully a further update will be possible some time in the next two weeks.

 ### Further Details: